 Civil rights activists, not security experts.

-Advancement Project came to Code Rodeo in the wake of Drupalgeddon, the vulnerability that compromised millions of Drupal websites in November 2014.
+Advancement Project came to Code Rodeo in the wake of Drupalgeddon, the vulnerability that compromised millions of Drupal websites worldwide.
 They were a civil rights organisation, not security experts, and concerns over the security of their website were getting in the way of their real work – championing economic and racial equality.

 Greater usability leads to greater equity and opportunity for all.